nwthomas/programming-resources/tips/technology-resources.md

 - [edX/Microsoft Introduction to Python: Absolute Beginner](https://www.edx.org/course/introduction-to-python-absolute-beginner-2) - A free introductory course from Microsoft on Python
 - [edX/Microsoft Introduction to Python: Fundamentals](https://www.edx.org/course/introduction-to-python-fundamentals-2) - A free course that builds on Microsoft's absolute beginner Python course listed above
 - [MIT Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/) - MIT's free introductory course on Python

-## Server Architecture and Design

-- [Sheety](https://sheety.co/) - Turn any google sheet into an API instantly
-- [SQL Tutorial](http://www.sqltutorial.org/) - A great resource for honing your skills in SQL
-- [Knex](https://knexjs.org/) - Knex links Express with JavaScript to your SQL database, and the official documentation lists lost of great code snippets for you to use

 ## Studying and Productivity